Map4yk/MCJarAnalyzer/README.md

 ✅ Quick Mod Scanning: Upload and analyze multiple JAR files at once
 ✅ Modrinth Verification: Checks if mods are published on Modrinth, a trusted mod repository
-⚠️ Hitbox Modification Detection: Identifies common code patterns used to modify entity hitboxes
+⚠️ Hitbox Modification Detection: Identifies common code patterns used to hitboxes
 🌐 Simple Web Interface: User-friendly design for easy mod verification
 📦 Batch Processing: Analyze multiple mods in one go